data-matt/data-matt.github.io/_posts/2021-09-26-Introducing-CockroachDB-to-Apache-Hop-Incubating.md

 ---
 ### TLDR for experienced Hop developers
 - CockroachDB is postgres wire compliant, therefore you can setup Postgres as the connection type
-- Hop tries to use multiple active portals, CRDB doesn't support this, therefore avoid limit size in the table input step.
+- Hop tries to use multiple active portals and CRDB doesn't support this.
+Therefore avoid limit size in the table input step.

 ---
 ### Tutorial: